gouherdanish/gouherdanish.github.io/_posts/2024-09-25-low-lying-areas-mapping.md

 ### Background
 - On Sep 5, 2022, major thunderstorm struck Bangalore city and IMD recorded 132 mm of rain in a span of 24 hours
 - The incessant downpour caused many areas to get submerged including IT parks and residential areas
-- India's IT hub reportedly registered a loss of over Rs 225 crores
+- India's IT hub reportedly registered a loss of over Rs 225 crores in the aftermath of the floods
-- Historically, this area has seen rapid development during recent years causing significant built-up and depleting green cover due to which the surface run-off gets accumulated which is worsened by less natural infiltration and swollen drains thereby causing floods.

 ---
 ### Causes of Flooding
+- Historically, Bangalore has seen rapid unplanned development during recent years.
+- This has caused land use changes and increase in built-up area due to which the surface run-off gets accumulated.
+- This is worsened by depleting green cover due to which there is minimal infiltration and percolation and
+- Encroachment around the natural lakes, catchment areas and storm water drains has only added to the misery causing drains to swell up after rains thereby causing floods.
+- Climate Change has also a key role to play in the urban flooding

 - Rapid unplanned development
 - Land use changes
 - Increase in built-up areas